olegkleiman/Tlv.Search/README.md

 openai.api_key = "sk-..."

-labels = ["sport", "math", "cinema", "books", "freemasons"] model = "text-embedding-ada-002" model_st_name = "sentence-transformers/multi-qa-MiniLM-L6-cos-v1"
+labels = ["sport", "math", "cinema", "books", "freemasons"] model_name = "text-embedding-ada-002"
+transformer_name = "sentence-transformers/multi-qa-MiniLM-L6-cos-v1"
 texts = [
     "Founded in 1910, Sport Club Corinthians Paulista is a Brazilian sports club based in São Paulo.
 It is considered " "one of the most successful and popular football teams in Brazil, boasting a large fanbase known as \"Fiel\" ("